 She only wanted that specific amount back and nothing more.
 She’s very obviously being deceived by the older woman, Matsu, who, for some reason, seems to maybe know that she’s about to use a Hell Girl doll and stops her from using it so she can try her plan instead.

 Admittedly, Ran is pretty flighty.
-She has such poor self-confidence that she goes wherever the wind blows her.
+She has such poor self-confidence that she goes wherever the wind blows.
 She was supposedly easily tricked by Osamu, she became almost cocky when she got that makeover from Matsu, but she agreed with Kikuri when she said she was overdone.
-The one time she had self-confidence completely due to her own resolve is when Matsu reveals her deception, and that results in her untimely death.
+The one time she had self-confidence completely due to her own resolve is when Matsu revealed her deception, and that results in her untimely death.

 While this episode is fairly predictable, it did still get me that no one in this situation survived.
 There have been MUCH worse cases where even some of the terrible parties involved still lived to see another day.
 Yet this mostly benign story about a jackass who stole some money from a woman ends up with three dead.